LadueLoveCalculator/masala/README.md

    -anonyMOus

-# How to Use
+### How to Use

-Git clone the repository to a directory and make that your current directory.
+1. Git clone the repository to a directory and make that your current directory.
 ```shell
    git clone https://github.com/LadueLoveCalculator/masala.git
    cd ./masala
 ```
-Download the necessary modules with
+2. Download the necessary modules with
 ```shell
    pip install -r requirements.txt
 ```
 (You may want to make a virtual environment first to avoid possible issues in the future.)

-Run the script.
+3. Run the script!
 ```shell
    python masala.py
 ```